kavyasomagit/5130f2023/TermPaper/READme.txt

 Title:
-Web Development Frameworks: Compare and contrast popular web development frameworks (e.g., React, Angular, Vue) and their impact on web application development.
+Web Development Frameworks: Technical Exploration of Web Development Frameworks: React, Angular, and Vue.js and their impact on web application development.

 Abstract:
 Web development frameworks play a pivotal role in shaping the landscape of modern web application development.
 In this research I wanted to provide a comprehensive comparative analysis of three popular web development frameworks: React, Angular, and Vue.
 Each framework brings unique characteristics and philosophies to the table, impacting the way web applications are designed, developed, and maintained.
 This study delves into their core features, architecture, and the implications they have on web application development, including performance, scalability, maintainability, and developer experience.